 Mirrors not only reflect but amplify light reflecting only what is placed in front of it.
 They are

-a mirror website is an exact duplicate or an image of the original website—although not the
+mirror website is an exact duplicate or an image of the original website—although not the original it

-original it is an exact representation of the original.
-In reality, a mirror does not produce or
+is an exact representation of the original.
+In reality, a mirror does not produce or duplicate the

-a beam of light traveling through space can't be seen from the side until it runs into something
+beam of light traveling through space can't be seen from the side until it runs into something that

-that scatters it.
-This scattering is known as diffuse reflection and this is how our eyes interpret a
+scatters it.
+This scattering is known as diffuse reflection and this is how our eyes interpret a reflection

 As in Adam So In Christ – The Image